dtkocher/todo-with-react-hooks/README.md

 *  It helps take a complex component where logic is spread out and shared among it’s many lifecycle methods and put shared logic into smaller independent functions.
 *  It reduces confusion on when or why you need a component to be a class versus a function.

-For more information on the motivations and the benefits of web hooks I would refer you to https://reactjs.org/docs/hooks-intro.html.

 #### useState at a Glance